fellMorto/Pathologic-2-Incomplete-Mod-Files/README.md

 Wolves are also thematically important, and come up a lot.
 Honestly, this is a furry autism mod.

+I'm starting to suspect this is all very dumb, but I guess I should finish it.

 ### Notes:
 * This mod content should appear if you replace the VirtualMachine and dll files
   * VirtualMachine at C:\Program Files (x86)\Steam\steamapps\common\Pathologic\Data